xiaonia/kotlin-web-site/pages/docs/reference/functions.md

 Inside a function a `vararg`-parameter of type `T` is visible as an array of `T`, i.e. the `ts` variable in the example above has type `Array<out T>`.

-Only one parameter may be marked as `vararg`.
-If a `vararg` parameter is not the last one in the list, values for the following parameters can be passed using the named argument syntax, or, if the parameter has a function type, by passing a lambda outside parentheses.
+<span style="color:red;">Only one parameter may be marked as `vararg`.
+If a `vararg` parameter is not the last one in the list, values for the
+following parameters can be passed using the named argument syntax, or, if the parameter has a function type, by passing a lambda outside parentheses.</span>

 When we call a `vararg`-function, we can pass arguments one-by-one, e.g. `asList(1, 2, 3)`, or, if we already have an array and want to pass its contents to the function, we use the **spread** operator (prefix the array with `*`):